 Getting Things Done Kevin Buzzard, Imperial College London

 For some tasks, it’s good to have a system — a routine, a method or an algorithm for getting the job done.
 For example, if you want to make a cake, you might follow a recipe.
 Well, it turns out that the most important unsolved problem in theoretical computer science (the “P=NP problem”) is a simple question about how fast you can get certain systems to work.
 I’ll explain it in this talk!

 About Kevin Buzzard

 About Bobby Seagull

 Bobby was an investment banking trader, chartered accountant, social entrepreneur and a semi-finalist captain on University Challenge.
 He is also author of The Monkman & Seagull Quiz Book and The Life Changing Magic of Numbers.
-He now teaches Maths at secondary school and is studying for his Doctorate in Education (specialising in Maths) at Emmanuel College, University of Cambridge.
+He now teaches Maths at secondary school and is studying for his Doctorate.